12. Processing Data in Groups

 which independent variables should be used for model building,

-if an algorithm has some tunable parameters, what is the best combination thereof; for instance, which k should we use in for the k-nearest neighbours search.
+if an algorithm has some tunable parameters, what is their best combination; for instance, which \(k\) should we use in the \(k\)-nearest neighbours search.

 At initial stages of data analysis, we usually tune them up by trial and error.
 Later, but this is already beyond the scope of this introductory course, we are used to exploring all the possible combinations thereof (exhaustive grid search) or making use of some local search-based heuristics (e.g., greedy optimisers such as hill climbing).

 These always involve verifying the performance of many different classifiers, for example, 1-, 3-, 9, and 15-nearest neighbours-based ones.
-For each of them, we need to compute separate quality metrics, e.g., F-measures.
-Then, the classifier which yields the highest score is picked as the best.
-Unfortunately, if we do it recklessly, this can lead to overfitting to the test set – the obtained metrics might be too optimistic and can poorly reflect the real performance of the solution on future data.
+For each of them, we need to compute separate quality metrics, e.g., the F measures.
+Then, we promote the classifier which enjoys the highest score.
+Unfortunately, if we do it recklessly, this can lead to overfitting, this time with respect to the test set.
+The obtained metrics might be too optimistic and can poorly reflect the real performance of the solution on future data.

-Assuming that our dataset carries a decent number of observations, in order to overcome this problem, we can perform a random train-validation-test split:
+Assuming that our dataset carries a decent number of observations, to overcome this problem, we can perform a random training/validation/test split:

 training sample (e.g., 60% of randomly chosen rows) – for model construction,